jettdembin/ecommerce/README.md

 {% endschema %}

-{% comment %} 2.
-“How would you add the collection featured image as a banner on the collection liquid template?”
+# 2. “How would you add the collection featured image as a banner on the collection liquid template?”
-{% endcomment %}

 First you must open the /sections/collection-template.liquid file and look for code that has the collection.title and collection.description.
 For example:
 <header class="section-header">